Transcranial Magnetic Stimulation And Depression: An Effective Treatment?

 Regardless of whether you pursue TMS, therapy will likely become a necessary part of your journey to relieve symptoms of depression.
 The benefits of therapy are numerous, especially with the rise in online therapy options.
 Being able to seek the care you need from wherever you are means that you don’t even need to get out of bed to find support.
 Even on your toughest days, an online therapist can be more convenient.

 If you’re living with depression or symptoms related to it, you might find that online therapy is preferable to in-person options for more reasons than just flexibility.
 In fact, one literature review of 17 studies noted that online therapy may be more effective than in-person therapy when it comes to treating symptoms of depression.
-TMS alone often isn’t enough to make symptoms go away and stay away, but with the support of a mental health professional, you may be able to see a more significant change in the way you feel and function.
+Another study found that online therapy was also effective for anxiety and bipolar disorder.
+TMS alone often isn’t enough to make symptoms go away and stay away in the long term, but with the support of a mental health professional, you may be able to see a more significant change in the way you feel and function.

 Takeaway